caracatrepa/caracatrepa.github.io/docs/week2/brain-rewires.md

 swab.

 Where do you feel that?
 Ramachandran asked.
-On his left cheek, Victor answered--and the back of his missing hand.
+On his left cheek, Victor answered-and the back of his missing hand.
 Ramachandran stroked another spot on the cheek.
 Where do you feel that?
 On his absent thumb, Victor replied.